-Somatic exercises at based on body awareness:( proprioception-we bring the perception to the interior) Using an attitude of exploration rather than “performance”, we investigate what the movement feels like rather than the position of the body.
+Somatic exercises are based on body awareness:( proprioception-we bring the perception to the interior) Using an attitude of exploration rather than “performance”, we investigate what the movement feels like rather than the position of the body.
 Looking at “how do I coordinate movements?” and “how do I incorporate the breath?” we concentrate on the sensations of the movements.

 While much of traditional yoga asana (postures) involves stretching the muscles, somatic yoga centers on feeling them!
 Somatic Movement also provides a sensory feedback loop from the brain: you’ll teach your brain to notice when muscles are contracted, and then educate the muscles to fully release and work in a more energy-efficient and pain-free manner.

 It is not just about stretching and strengthening : the problem isn’t that the muscles are short or weak, it’s that they’re exhausted from being constantly over-contracted.
 Once your muscles have been released and retrained in how to move correctly, they will then become naturally strong again.

 Somatic yoga can address many back issues, it is easy on the knees, an ongoing practice can help alleviate chronic pain and it can calm and center the mind and body.